The best Greek roasted lemon potatoes!

 We love to have these potatoes be the star of the meal; accompanied by some cheese and olives, and some fresh bread, this is a perfect vegetarian lunch or light dinner.
 But, if you want something more substantial, consider serving these potatoes with pork tenderloin or some roasted chicken thighs.
 Both, excellent choices, although you may find that the potatoes will remain the stars. 🙂

-- 10-12 medium to large sized potatoes, peeled and cut into wedges
+- 10-12 medium-large size potatoes, peeled and cut into wedges we like to use yellow flesh potatoes

 - 2 large carrots, peeled and cut into chunks

-- Place in the bottom rack of your oven and bake, uncovered for 45 minutes.
+- Place in the bottom rack of your oven and bake, uncovered for 1 hour.
 Remove from oven and sprinkle the paprika on the potatoes and carrots.
 Mix well.
-Return to oven.
+If you find your pan is getting too dry, add a little more oil.
+Return to oven

-- Bake for a final 25 – 30 minutes.
-Remove from oven and allow to cool somewhat.
+- Remove from oven and allow to cool somewhat.
 Transfer to a serving platter carefully (you don’t want to break apart the potatoes) using a slotted spatula to help drain off any excess oil.

-- If this was the first time you used this oil you can drain it and reserve it in the refrigerator, to be used for future potato roasting, or in other dishes.
-Enjoy!
+- If this was the first time you used this oil you can drain it and reserve it in the refrigerator, to be used for future potato roasting, or in other dishes, such as Roast chicken and potatoes; or veal roast and potatoes, or other roasts.